BryanApellanes/BamAppServer/README.md

 # Vimly-Admin

-Vimly-Admin provides an administrative interface to the quoting system and the related services.
+Vimly-Admin provides an administrative interface to the quoting system and related services.

 ## Prerequisites
 - [NodeJS](https://nodejs.org/)